Burningstone91/smart-home/README.md

 **Brighten light on pause** [home_cinema.py](https://github.com/Burningstone91/smart-home/blob/master/appdaemon/configuration/apps/home_cinema.py)

 Increases the brightness when the current activity on the harmony is paused and returns to the previous state if the activity is resumed.
+Using emulated Roku to send button presses from the Harmony Remote to Home Assistant.

 ## Office
 ### Configuration files